WSU-kduncan/ceg3120-Armlovich/projects/git-guide.md

 	- a file that contains things that you want ignored via git status
 		- vim .gitignore
 			- list of anything you want to be ignored

-7. push
+6. push
 	- pushes changes committed to github
 	- git push

-8. fetch
+7. fetch
 	- fetches the file from the remote (GitHub)
 	- downloads the changes from the remote but doesn't merge it to your local
 	- git fetch

-9. merge
+8. merge
 	- merges your fetched files into your local cloned repo
 	- git merge

-10. pull
+9. pull
 	- pull is a combination of both fetch and merge
 	- git pull

-11. branch
+10. branch

-	-
-12. checkout
+11. checkout

-13. init
+12. init

-14. remote
+13. remote

 ### git files & folders

-1. .gitfolder
+1. gitfolder

 2. .gitignore file
-	- this is listed above and will be moved down here
+        - a file that contains things that you want ignored via git status
+                - vim .gitignore
+                        - list of anything you want to be ignored by the `git status` command.

 3. .git/hooks